mstill3/spark-for-dummies/Everything.md

 - Tungsten is a Spark SQL component that provides increased performance by rewriting Spark operations in bytecode, at runtime.
 Tungsten suppresses virtual functions and leverages close to bare metal performance by focusing on jobs CPU and memory efficiency
 - Explicit caching can decrease application performance by interferring with the Catalyst optimizer's ability to optimize some queries
 - Change default number shuffle partitions `sqlContext.setConf("spark.sql.shuffle.partitions", "300")`
+- cache, persist and unpersist are all lazily evaluated